cnlohr/fx3fun/README.md

 Apparently, that's easy.
 First, RAM it to the Flasher firmware.
 Then call flash commands.
 (0x40/0xBA/(Windex/Wvalue) of the raw binary image.
 No interpretation needed.

 AND NOW IT WORKS WITH I2C EEPROM (3:50 AM)

+Dec 30, starting around 8 PM...
+Porting to Linux.

+Just mostly #define out the stuff that is flagrantly Windows.

+Booted back into Windows to make sure it was still working.
+It wasn't.
+Also, while in Windows, ditched any of the CyUSB3 stuff in critical path.
+It could be replaced by generic calls to the control transfer stuff.

+WOOHH SUCCESSFULLY FLASHING IN LINUX!!!
+(11:08 PM!)